Treatment of Constipation In Older Adults

 As we age, the rate at which food and bowel movements move through the body decreases.

-This can cause you to feel “backed up” or constipated.
 Other factors can influence your digestion speed, such as medications and PFD.

 Lifestyle

-Our daily behaviors can contribute to the severity and frequency of constipation.
 Older adults are often sedentary and stall movement within the body, specifically digestion.

 Certain conditions can cause constipation and contribute to intestinal obstruction.
-Such diseases include, but are not limited to:

 Medications That Cause Constipation In The Elderly